awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/us-iam-role.md

 ## Create a launch configuration<a name="us-iam-role-create-launch"></a>

 When you create the launch configuration using the AWS Management Console, in the **Additional configuration** section, select the role from **IAM instance profile**\.
-For more information, see [Creating a launch configuration](create-launch-config.md)\.
+For more information, see [Create a launch configuration](create-launch-config.md)\.

 When you create the launch configuration using the [create\-launch\-configuration](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html) command from the AWS CLI, specify the instance profile name of your IAM role as shown in the following example\.